 That's not what the IG found.

-We have look, he can't say they're just personal emails.
+Look, he can't say they're just personal emails.

-And I'd like to believe that people, you know, listen to what the various Congress people say when they throw out their lines.
+And I'd like to believe that people, you know, listen to what the various congresspeople say when they throw out their lines.

-You should hear it from this guy's own mouth.
+We should hear it from this guy's own mouth.

 I would have paid money to be able to cross-examine someone like Peter Strzok under oath.

-This is a dream to confront him with his own texts uh word after word and not let him get away with things.
+This is a dream to confront him with his own texts word after word and not let him get away with things.

-Yeah, Greg, I mean, look, this is the the heart and soul of your book, and I've had the the pleasure of actually reading it.
+Yeah, Greg, I mean, look, this is the heart and soul of your book.

 And it proves the case beyond any doubt.